kirilrusanov-lgtm/terms-huego/index.md

 **FAQ**

 **How do I cancel my subscription?**
 Open iPhone Settings → Apple ID → Subscriptions → HueGo → Cancel Subscription.
 You can also manage this at appleid.apple.com.
+Your subscription will be automatically renewed until cancelled.

 **How do I restore my purchases after reinstalling?**
 Open HueGo → if the paywall appears, tap "Restore purchases."
 Your purchase is tied to your Apple ID and restored instantly.